What a phenomenally fascinating time to be a contrarian investor and speculator!

 Savers like normal positive real interest-rate environments because they know that their savings are relatively secure and modestly growing in cash-type investments and they can pick and choose whether they want to redeploy some capital into far riskier arenas like bonds and stocks at their own leisure.

 Negative real-rate environments, on the other hand, create huge problems for the savers who ultimately drive the entire US economy.
 As of the latest available CPI figures, February, watered-down official inflation in the US was running 3%.
-Since MZM money has grown by almost 8% over the past year in a private-sector US economy that is shrinking (fewer goods and services on which to spend the increasing money supply), actual inflation rates outside of government statistical tyranny are probably more than double the official rates.
+Since MZM money has grown by almost 8% over the past year in a private-sector US economy that is shrinking (fewer goods and services on which to spend the increasing money supply), actual inflation rates outside of

 At the same time that official lowballed inflation is running 3%, savers can only earn a little over 1% in "risk-free" short-term US government bonds.
 Since savers can only earn 1% in cash-type investments while general price levels are increasing by at least 3%, savers are losing at least 2% in purchasing power every year.
 Negative real rates are a direct punitive and immoral stealth tax on savers levied by government via its printing presses!